-Boku casinos are arguably one of the first successful examples of retailers that accept pay by phone in Canada, and continues to stand as a bit of an anomaly among online payment methods.
+Boku casinos are arguably one of the first successful examples of retailers that accept pay by phone in Canada, and continue to stand as a bit of an anomaly among online payment methods.
 If you are looking for a reliable no-banking payment method that also avoids having to go outside and buy physical prepaid cards, then the convenience of Boku just might be right for you.

-Yes, Boku is available in Canada but in relatively limited capacity, especially when compared to other payment methods like instant banking.
+Yes, Boku is available in Canada but in a relatively limited capacity, especially when compared to other payment methods like instant banking.

 Yes, you can use Boku to make deposits at online casinos; however, they are not quite as widespread in Canada and may not be available at most of the popular sites in the country.